 The EVolve NY DCFC network will include charging sites at intervals of 50 miles on average on key corridors, plus a 10-charger hub at JFK Airport and urban charging hubs in Yonkers, Albany, Syracuse, Rochester and Buffalo.

 These new DCFC chargers are capable of charging electric cars in as few as 10 minutes for nearly 200 miles of added range.
-New Yorkers can expect to see these 200 new fast chargers blanketing the state’s main interstate corridors and in select urban hubs by the end of this year.
+New Yorkers can expect to see approximately 400 new fast chargers blanketing the state’s main interstate corridors and in select urban hubs by the end of 2025.
 NYPA will collaborate with private and public sector partners to determine optimal locations focusing on accessibility, convenience, affordability and reliability of charging.

 The truth about range anxiety